cotterjk/automata/README.md

-# automata
-An elementary cellular automata generated from user input
+An elementary cellular automation is a row on on/off cells, with each new generation determined by aits previous state and a set of rules.
+My automata runs in the terminal with parameters based on user input.